 Make your policies clear to everyone

-How many customers read the “policy” section on company’s website?
+How many customers read the “policy” section on the company’s website?
 Not many.
 And how many customer service problems wouldn’t happen if they read it?
 Probably many of them!

 Turn yourself into an investigator and note all inquiries that are rejected due to the policy.
 Ask yourself a question: what your team (or another team) can do to make it clear to your customer what is your policy?
-Maybe add another note on the product website, or maybe inform customers in an email after a purchase?
+Maybe add another note on the product website, or maybe inform customers in an email after purchase?

 Try to investigate the whole customer journey and come up with the idea of adding more information about it on your company’s website.
 Don’t forget to gather the statistics to justify your requests (e.g. how many inquiries during last week/month you received)!